quarcs-lab/mendez2020-convergence-clubs-code-data/README.md

 - About the author: <https://carlos-mendez.rbind.io>
 - Related research: <https://quarcs-lab.rbind.io/>
-- Buy the ebook
+- Buy the ebook: TBA
-- Buy the book
+- Buy the book: TBA

 ## Table of contents